msupply-foundation/conforma-server/documentation/Glossary.md

 **Response** — an applicant’s “Answer” to a specific question in a specific application.

+**Question Type** — A type of field that can be used in a form.
+E.g. Text entry, Selector, Multi-select.
+Defined as “plug-ins”, but we’ll have a default set initially, with new ones created as required.
+Also know as **Element Type** as it can include proper _questions_ as well as **Information Type** elements, which are form elements that don't require a response (e.g. Infobox, Image, etc.)

 **Stage** — A defined stage an application (or Section) must go through.
 Basic Drug registration would have the stages “Screening”, “Assessment” and “Final Approval”, for example.

 **Status** — The “state” of an application at any given time, which would affect what can be done with it.
 E.g. “Submitted” -- would mean it can be assigned to be reviewed, but not edited by the applicant.
 “Under Review” would mean it can have response approvals and comments added by a Reviewer.
 Final Status is “Complete”, which (probably) puts it into a read-only state.